 He was previously deputy chief executive for transformation and chief medical officer at the London North West University Healthcare NHS Trust.

-Michael Izza: audit and risk committee
+Michael Izza: chair of audit and risk committee

 Michael is the CEO of the Institute of Chartered Accountants of England and Wales.